 About Chinatown Art Brigade

 Chinatown Art Brigade (CAB) is an intergenerational collective driven by the fundamental belief that our cultural, material, and aesthetic modes of production have the power to advance social change.
 CAB is comprised of Asian American and Asian diasporic identifying visual artists, media makers, writers, educators, and organizers with deep roots in Manhattan's Chinatown.
-Together we make work that centers art and culture as a way to support community-led campaigns around issues of gentrification and displacement.
+Together we made work that centered art and culture as a way to support community-led campaigns around issues of gentrification and displacement.

 About The Storefront for Ideas